cccbr/runningatower/content/docs/080-stays-and-sliders/index.md

 {{<hint info>}}
 **Procedure for a side-mounted stay**
 1. Mount the stay on the correct side of the headstock.
 This is why you marked the correct side when you removed the broken part.
 You did do that, didn’t you?
-2. Mount the straight (un-tapered) side against the headstock.
+2. Mount the un-tapered side against the headstock.
 Whoever made the stay should have marked that side.
 3. If you are using coach bolts, it helps to tap the head gently with a hammer to start the square section under the head biting into the wood.
 4. If you are using a bolt with a hexagonal head, you will need a second spanner to hold the head while you tighten the nut.
 This is where the assistant is useful.
-5. Before fully tightening the nuts, use a spirit level to ensure that the stay is vertical.
-The holes in the stay and headstock should have enough play to allow you to move the stay slightly to correct this.
-6. If this doesn’t work, the holes in the stay are not perfectly aligned.
-You may be able to correct this using a circular wood file on the hole.
-Otherwise, you will need to go back to whoever made the stay with a legitimate complaint.
-7. Finally, tighten the nuts.
 {{</hint>}}

 #### Socket headstocks

 {{<hint info>}}
 **Procedure for a socket headstock**
-1. Mount the stay with the straight side against the side of the socket with the larger holes (Side A on Figure 5).
+1. Mount the stay with the un-tapered side against the side of the socket with the smaller holes (Side B on Figure 5) and insert the bolts through the side with the larger holes (Side A on Figure 5).
 2. Coach bolts are essential here, as it will be impossible to reach a hexagonal bolt head with a spanner –  probably even with a socket spanner.
 3. If coach bolts are replaced on an older socket headstock a problem may be encountered as some metric coach bolts have a larger diameter head than the imperial ones they replace.
 This means that the larger head may not fit through the hole in the headstock.
 The diameter of the bolt head can be reduced if you have access to a lathe or a grinder, but do not remove more material than necessary.
 4. The new stay should slide easily into the socket.
 If there is any indication of binding, remove the stay.
 Any areas that were binding should be obvious and can be carefully trimmed using a plane or wood file.
-5. Before fully tightening the nuts, use a spirit level to ensure that the stay is vertical.
-The holes in the stay and headstock should have enough play to allow you to move the stay slightly to correct this.
-6. If this doesn't work, the holes in the stay are not perfectly aligned.
-You may be able to correct this using a circular wood file.
-Otherwise, you will need to go back to whoever made the stay with a legitimate complaint.
-7. Finally tighten the nuts.
+5. Finally add washers and tighten the nuts on Side B.
 {{</hint>}}

 {{<hint danger>}}